JacTech/Pointering/README.md

-Pointering
-A Smarthome controlling Ring
+Pointering, a Smarthome controlling Ring

 <h1>!!!
 Work in Progress !!!<h6>